Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

 - ✓

-Alert on distribution shift over rolling windows, not point-in-time score variance.
-A 5% drop over 7 days is actionable; individual score fluctuation is noise.
+Alert on distribution shift across a rolling window.
+A 5% drop over 7 days is a signal.
+A single score moving is noise.

-A response can be syntactically valid, arrive in under 500ms, return a 200 OK, consume exactly the expected tokens, and still be factually wrong, poorly formatted, or entirely off-topic for the user's intent.
-The span looks clean.
-The service looks healthy.
-The user experience is quietly deteriorating.
+A response can be syntactically valid, arrive under 500ms, return 200, consume the budgeted tokens, and still be wrong, malformed, or off-intent.
+The span is clean.
+The service is healthy.
+The user experience is degrading.
+Nothing in your tracing stack was built to notice the difference.

-The gap between 'request completed' and 'request was useful' is where most LLM quality failures hide.
-Teams commonly discover this the hard way: their monitoring alerts on model API outages but goes silent during slow, multi-week quality degradation events that users notice long before engineers do.[3]
+The gap between 'request completed' and 'request was useful' is where every LLM quality failure hides.
+Teams find out the same way every time — monitoring fires on model API outages and stays silent through multi-week quality regressions that users notice long before engineers do.[3]
+By the time someone escalates, the curve has been bending for two weeks.

 p50/p95/p99 latency SLOs